JSON Tutorial: What It Is and How to Read It

 What is the difference between JSON and XML?

 Both are text-based data formats.
-JSON is more compact, easier to read and natively supported in JavaScript.
+JSON is more compact, easier to read and natively supported in JavaScript without a parser.
 XML uses verbose opening and closing tags; JSON uses key-value pairs and brackets.
-JSON has largely replaced XML for web APIs.
+JSON has largely replaced XML for web APIs because it is smaller and simpler to work with.

 What are the most common JSON errors?